avogt-sundn/oracle-on-openshift/README.md

           oc get deployment test-ora19c-oracle-db -o yaml

 1. fix userid
-   >You need to be cluster admin in order to grant these policies
+   >You need to be cluster admin in order to grant `anyuid` privilege

      - Oracle needs to run with user id 54321, as this is decoded in the Dockerfile via USER comand.
      - Grant any container running with that serviceaccount to set anyuid: